Trupocket

 Handling Token Expiration

-When your access token expires (after 1 hour), you'll receive:
+When your OAuth token expires (after 1 hour), you'll receive:

 {